 Do I Really Need a Lawyer?

 Well, yes.
-As we mentioned in the section above, the lack of independent counsel for each spouse is often a reason prenuptial agreements are declared invalid.
-Part of the reason is the document and terminology can be quite complicated.
+As we mentioned in the section above, the lack of independent counsel for each spouse is often a reason the courts declare prenuptial agreements invalid.
+Part of the reason is the fact that the document and terminology can be quite complicated.
 It’s up to your counsel to ensure you understand the content and the meaning of the document, regardless of the legalese used within.

 Also, it’s important to have someone in the room who has your best interests at heart.
 Your lawyer’s sole purpose is to ensure you get the outcome you want.
 While it is possible for your spouse’s attorney to draft an entirely fair and unbiased document, the only way for you to truly know is to have representation of your own.